Accessing Apricot Settings

 Auto Search: When Auto Search is selected, any record search page in Apricot will allow a user to automatically search through all available records by typing as little as one character.
 When it is turned off, a user will be required to click the Enter key to begin the search.

-Record History - Audit: The Record Audit/Record History tool allows Administrators and users to search for and access records in both their current version and in all their previously saved versions.
+Record Audits: The Record Audit tool allows Administrators and users to search for and access records in both their current version and in all their previously saved versions.
 You can use this tool to un-do data entry errors by reverting a record to a previously saved version.

 Secure Web Forms.
 This tool allows administrators to create a direct URL, or web address, that bypasses the standard login and allows a user to directly access a Tier 1 form for only data entry.